MAXILLA ANATOMY

 • Palatine spines

-• Support hard palate mucous membrane
+• Support your hard palate mucous membrane

 ALVEOLAR PROCESS